sonnyt/tweetie/README.md

 });
 ```

-If you have options are defined, than callback function is placed as a second parameter, for example:
+If you have options defined, than callback function is placed as a second parameter, for example:

 ```JS
 $('.tweet').twittie({